-The following descriptions illustrate all loans in our portfolio that exceed 3% of total assets.
+The following descriptions illustrate all loans in our portfolio as of September 10, 2021 that exceed 3% of total assets as of the date of our most recent balance sheet.

 This loan is made to an industry leading multi-state operator ("MSO") with operations in 12 different states, including Illinois, Florida, Arizona, New Jersey, and Maryland.
 The borrower is publicly listed on the Canadian Stock Exchange ("CSE") and is a vertically integrated cultivator and retailer of medical and adult-use cannabis.
 Its business segments include cultivation, extraction, retail processing, and dispensaries.
 The real estate collateral of the loan consists of cultivation real estate and dispensary real estate.
 In addition, the loan is secured by a first lien on substantially all assets of the borrower and its material subsidiaries.